 But in its purest form, the Daiquiri is simple and sublime, a delicate blend of rum’s sweetness with the raw freshness of sugar and lime juice.
 Whole lives have been dedicated to balancing those three elements.
 That each ingredient should be of the highest quality goes without saying, though even then the Daiquiri can throw you a curve.
 Choose an overly sweet rum or use too much sugar, and you’re left sipping liquid candy; overdo the citrus, and the cocktail drowns in a puckering pool of acidity.

 This recipe walks the knife edge with a mix of light rum and a darker demerara sugar syrup.
-The two bring out the best qualities in each other and pair perfectly with the fresh lime juice.
+The two accentuate the best qualities in each other and pair perfectly with the fresh lime juice.
 One trick when juicing the limes: Use a hand-squeezer (or your own hands).
 The oils from the rind add an extra flash of intensity that gives the cocktail a nice, bright edge.